javier-jaime/SynthAI/README.md

 Answers to Possible Questions:

 * Friction is a Feature
-* Content is a bi-product
+* Content is a Bi-product
 * Worflows are the Products
 * Knowledge Graph is the Asset
 * Everything is in markdown